puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 > Only key value pairs should be in the contents of the plist or xml file.
 Prior to uploading your file into Intune remove all the \<plist> and \<dict> values, and xml headers from your file.
 The file should only contain key value pairs.

 ## Deploy your plist

 For Microsoft Intune create a new device configuration profile targeting the macOS platform and select the *Preference file* profile type.
-Target **com.microsoft.Edge** as the prefereence domain name and upload your plist.
+Target **com.microsoft.Edge** as the preference domain name and upload your plist.
 For more information see [Add a property list file to macOS devices using Microsoft Intune](https://docs.microsoft.com/intune/configuration/preference-file-settings-macos).

-For Jamf upload the plist file as a *Custom Settings* payload.

 ## Frequently Asked Questions